View CartView Cart Contact Home

 First, it is important to understand that complex motion graphics take time to render, especially when using high definition resolutions, motion blur, particle systems, displacement maps, etc. Our projects have been optimized when possible to reduce render times and increase efficiency, however it still takes time just as any 3D animation would.

-Our current test system (Intel Core i7 @ 3.9 GHz) is able to render most of our Pro Motion Menu Kits in approximately 1 to 4 hours (depending on the menu) from start to finish.
+Our current test system (Intel Core i7 @ 3.9 GHz) is able to render most of the Pro Motion Menu Kits in approximately 1 to 4 hours (depending on the menu) from start to finish.

 I get an image buffer error in After Effects.
 Why is this happening?

 This only happens on systems that have insufficient memory or that have been configured improperly.
 If you have received this error, please read this article.
+This problem generally does not affect those using 64-bit versions of After Effects (CS5 and above).

 Do the After Effects project files open correctly in a different language version, such as Français, Deutsch, ...?